yibinglu/just-my-type/README.md

 # just-my-type
-Chrome extension for typing practice.
+A chrome extension that allows users to practice typing with the text on webpages.